 Cryogenic liquids flow very freely and can penetrate woven or other porous clothing much faster than water.
 Wear a non-porous, knee length laboratory coat, without pockets or cuffs which could catch the liquid.
 If using larger quantities of cryogenic liquids, wear an apron of a non-woven material such as leather.
 Wear boots with tops high enough to be covered by pants without cuffs.
 Wear loose fitting, insulated gloves when handling anything that may have been in contact with a cryogenic liquid.
 The gloves must be loose so they can be thrown off quickly if liquid spills into them.
 Insulated welding gloves are one type of glove that has been found useful.

 Use tongs or proper gloves to handle objects that are in contact with cryogenic liquids.

 Wear safety glasses whenever you are near a cryogenic liquid.
-Protect the eyes with a full-face shield if a cryogenic liquid is poured or if an open container of the cryogen may bubble.
+Protect the eyes with a full-face shield (with safety glasses or goggles) if a cryogenic liquid is poured or if an open container of the cryogen may bubble.
 The CSA Standard Z94.3 "Eye and Face Protectors", provides advice on selection and use of eye and face protectors.

 If respirators must be used for breathing protection, develop and follow a written respiratory protection program.
 The CSA Standard Z94.4, "Selection, Care and Use of Respirators," gives guidance for developing a program.
 Follow all legal requirements for respirator use and approvals.
 These requirements may vary between jurisdictions in Canada.